My Square Dancing Involvement

 In early 2008, I became Webmaster and Circulation Chairman for the ASSDF, and am still doing such as of late 2019...as "you can always get dancers...you can't always get workers".
 I had problems getting the original website moved over, as the original webmaster, the late Joyce Taylor died several years ago.
 With my HTML knowledge being very basic, the website was such until late 2019...when I used some of the money I had saved for a train trip to a ham radio event (which I had to cancel), to hire Zooma Design, LLC to get this fancy version of the website.
 I also set up a feed on Twitter (search for ASSDF), and have links to it, and our Facebook Page at the top of this page, and on the original website.
 With the former Jamboree USA and Let's Dance square and round dance weekends in Pine Bluff, Arkansas years ago, I was also their webmaster.

 In late 2019, I was elected as Editor for The Modern Square.
 I've had journalism in high school and college...doing club reports...and proofreading, working with silkscreen printing, all for over 40 years.
-I've never done desktop publishing, but I'm willing to try anything once.
-So, it's a learning experience for me, and just like with dancing, you're never done learning.
-Your patience and understanding are appreciated.
+I had never done desktop publishing, but was willing to try anything once.
+So, it has been a learning experience for me, and just like with dancing, you're never done learning.
+And, I'm enjoying the jobs!!

 Lastly, I did some "amateur calling" years ago, but health and financial concerns won't let me do it again...and it's not as easy as it looks!!
 Plus, I can "screw up a square" with the best of them...as caller Ed Foote aptly noted "You broke down smoothly!!".